 The aquarium itself should be at least 15- 20 gallons, but of course, the bigger the better- especially if your blenny will have tank mates.
 The tank should have a fitted lid, as this species has been known to jump out of their tanks.
 The tank’s temperature should sit at 73-81 degrees Fahrenheit.
 The tank we have listed here is one of our favorites.
 It’s a 15 Gallon aquarium with filters and light built-in and perfect for smaller saltwater fish like Tailspot Blennies.

-The bottom of the tank should ideally be covered with a sand substrate in addition to a scattering of live rock for hiding, grazing, and resting.
-In the wild, tailspot blennies can be found in small crevices, so don’t be afraid to create tight-fitting spaces with your live rock.
+The bottom of the tank should ideally be covered with a sand substrate.
+In addition to a scattering of live rock for hiding, grazing, and resting.
+Tailspot blennies are found living in small crevices in the wild, so don’t be afraid to create tight-fitting spaces with your live rock.

-Although the tailspot blenny doesn’t need certain lighting conditions or water filtration systems, it does prefer calm water, so the use of a low-flow filtration system that leaves the water virtually undisturbed is recommended.
+Although the tailspot blenny doesn’t need certain lighting conditions or water filtration systems, it does prefer calm water.
+The use of a low-flow filtration system that leaves the water virtually undisturbed is recommended.

-Ensure you have a fitted lid with these fish as they are expert jumpers and have been known to jump straight out of your tank and onto the floor.
+Ensure you have a fitted lid, these fish are expert jumpers and have been known to jump straight out of their tank and onto the floor.
 Many fishkeepers have found their beautiful blenny laying dead on the floor.
-Many saltwater aquariums don’t have lids so it might be advisable in the first week to place a sheet of clear acrylic or plastic over the top until he is comfortable in his or her new surroundings.
+Many saltwater aquariums don’t have lids.
+It is advisable in the first week to place a sheet of clear acrylic or plastic over the top until he is comfortable in his or her new surroundings.

 Can you breed Tailspot Blenny?